 Hovione’s Plan for Continuous Manufacturing?

-A state-of-the-art facility for continuous manufacturing of drug product will be installed in Hovione New Jersey’ site, expected to be operational by the end of 2017.
-The facility will allow the continuous production of tablets by means of direct compression, dry granulation, or wet granulations modes.
-Continuous steps will include blending, wet and dry granulation, fluid bed drying, tableting, and coating operations.
+A state-of-the-art facility for continuous manufacturing of drug product is installed in Hovione New Jersey’ site and operational since the end of 2017.
+The facility allows the continuous production of tablets by means of direct compression, dry granulation, or wet granulations modes.
+Continuous steps includes blending, wet and dry granulation, fluid bed drying, tableting, and coating operations.
 An enhanced control strategy is assured by the use of Process Analytical Technologies (PAT) at multiple points, embedded in a multi-layered control system.
 Real-time-release testing (RTRt), and the necessary material traceability, is assured through appropriate use of process instrumentation, PAT, and modeling.

 Process development is made at the same scale as commercial supply and follows a Quality-by-Design (QbD) approach.
 The use of PAT and an advanced control system results in meaningful data that can be used to better understand the relation between the desired quality attributes and both process parameters and raw material attributes; richer Design Spaces are thus obtained.